French Ensor Chadwick

 Rear Admiral French Ensor Chadwick USN (February 29, 1844 – January 27, 1919) was a United States Navy officer who became prominent in the naval reform movement of the post-Civil War era.
-He was particularly noted for his contributions to naval education, and served as President of the Naval War College from 1900–1903.
+He was particularly noted for his contributions to naval education, and served as President of the Naval War College from 1900 to 1903.

+A native of Morgantown, West Virginia, he attended the United States Naval Academy from 1861 to 1864, then temporarily relocated from Annapolis, Maryland, to Newport, Rhode Island during the Civil War due to concerns about Maryland's secessionist sympathy as a border state.
+Graduating fourth in his class, his first sea assignment was to the gunboat USS Marblehead.